Dorothea Jackson

 Fellowship Year:

-Photos and article by APF Fellow Dorothea Jackson There is a flat room-size rock that sticks out into a pool in Big Santeetlah Creek, which borders Joyce Kilmer Memorial Forest in Graham County, N.C.
+Photos and article by APF Fellow Dorothea Jackson There is a flat room-sized rock that sticks out into a pool in Big Santeetlah Creek, which borders Joyce Kilmer Memorial Forest in Graham County, N.C.
 The place is called Rattler’s Ford, a name that more likely came down from a Cherokee family that lived here than from a snake.
 The Snowbird Reservation, a collection of Cherokee properties with disjointed boundaries, no commercial district and a largely Cherokee-speaking, history-conscious populace, is close by.
 In the summer, pickups jammed and rocking with young Cherokees disgorge in the parking area near the creek.
 The revelers hit the ground running for the rock; it is their jump-off place into this pristine and mysterious stream.
 Not one bit does the legend of nocturnal business here dampen these festivities.
 If (as some witnesses declare) ghostly warriors still come shouting, crashing through the night woods and splashing through this icy current, if indeed the sweaty-smelling spirits do surround and swarm upon this rock in pursuit of ancient enemies, no one begrudges them their

 The Ways and Means of Holding on in the Highlands